 When we first started getting world-beating results, in late 2015, we figured that they would be easy to publish.
 After all, people compare themselves to the “state of the art” all the time, so it’s the publication industry’s job to keep people informed about the new state of the art, right?

 We got rejected three times.
 Once without even being reviewed, because I messed up the LaTeX boilerplate and the paper had the wrong font size.
-Once because we didn’t cite a reviewer’s own project (whose results had already been surpassed by simpler systems with better data).
+Once because a reviewer was upset that we weren’t comparing to a particular system whose performance had already been superseded (I wonder if it was his).
 Once because we weren’t “novel” and were just a “bag of tricks” (meanwhile, the fastText paper has “Bag of Tricks” in its title).
 In the intervening time, dozens of papers have claimed to be the “state of the art” with numbers lower than the ones we blogged about.

 The fad-chasers of machine learning haven’t picked up on ConceptNet Numberbatch either, maybe because it doesn’t have “2vec” in the name.
 (My co-worker Joanna has claimed “2vec” as her hypothetical stage name as a rapper.)
 And, contrary to the example of systems that are better at recognizing cat pictures, Nvidia hasn’t yet added acceleration for the vector operations we use to their GPUs.
 (I jest.
 Mostly in that you wouldn’t want to do something so memory-heavy on a GPU.)